tidymodels/baguette/tests/testthat/_snaps/validation.md

       bagger(Sepal.Length ~ ., data = iris, times = 2L, base_model = "C5.0")
     Condition
       Error in `validate_outcomes_are_factors()`:
       !
-All outcomes must be factors, but the following are not:
+All outcomes must be factors.
-      'Sepal.Length': 'numeric'
+      i The following is not:
+      "Sepal.Length": <numeric>

 # validate imps